RetroDECK/ES-DE/USERGUIDE-DEV.md

 # EmulationStation Desktop Edition (ES-DE) v2.0 (development version) - User guide

-This document is intended as a quick start guide and as a reference for the application settings and general functionality.
-For details on how to build ES-DE from source code and to perform more advanced configuration, please refer to [INSTALL-DEV.md](INSTALL-DEV.md).

 This version of the user guide is only relevant for the current ES-DE development version, if you are using the latest stable release, refer to [USERGUIDE.md](USERGUIDE.md) instead.

 It's generally recommended to read the [Frequently Asked Questions (FAQ)](FAQ.md) document prior to diving into the information in this guide.